coderrick/hackmobility2019/README.md

-# Getting Started with Smartcar
+# Smartcar Demo

-This repository includes Smartcar sample apps to help get you started with building on Smartcar!
+This repository includes lightweight demo apps to help get you started with building on Smartcar!
 - [Node](/node)